Has God Called You To Serve Him?

 Will you take opportunities to serve when you see needs before you?

 1. Isaiah - When God asked "who will go for us", referring to who would go and speak to the rebellious nation of Israel.
 Isaiah made himself totally available to be used when he said, Here am I!
 Send me!" and God said,'go and tell this people..."(Isa.
 6:8,9).

 2. The Apostles - They willingly offered themselves to follow the Lord when He called them.
 Then they willingly gave themselves to prayer and the ministry of the Word (Matt.4:19,20) (Acts 6:4).

 3. The Corinthian church - After seeing the commitment and willingness of Paul to give not only the Word of God, but His own soul, they did likewise.
 "They gave themselves first to the Lord."
 (2 Cor.
 8:5) (1 Thess.
 2:8)

 Won't you make yourself available to Him today?
 Give Him the opportunity to show Himself strong in you.
 Let Him use you for His purpose.
 Say to Him, "here I am, use me."

-Has God Called You To the Ministry?
+Has God Called You To Serve Him?